DustyRoller/SudokuSolver/README.md

 ## Usage

-Puzzles to be solved be in .txt files in the following format:
+Puzzles to be solved should be in .txt files in the following format:
 <pre>
 |-|4|2|-|-|5|-|-|6|
 |1|9|7|-|-|-|-|4|-|